alanmimms/jurassic-20/README.md

    is the same net as one labeled without the `<BH2>`.
 This accidentally works properly in the compiler since the net names don't include the backplane pin in their key.

+# Tools
+## 36 bit --> LH,,RH Translate-Filter-Process for GTKWave
+I got tired of seeing unnaturally huge octal numbers, so I wrote a "translate filter process" for GTKWave to translate hexadecimal 36-bit numbers into canonical LH,,RH form as always seen in the PDP-10 universe.
+This is in `tools/tff-w36-commacomma`.
+It is meant to be called from GTKWave as a "translate filter process", which takes a (hexadecimal) number per line as input on its stdin and returns the octal LH,,RH form on a single line on stdout.
+The program loops forever until EOF on stdin.